ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

 With trepidation we stepped ashore, trespasses on these famed sands The sun appeared, a rainbow transpired
 An amnesty?
 We hoped while the tide had other shores to scope.

+Respectfully we trod the sands
+Forever mindful of those who had gone before and what could ensue
+If we overstayed this precious tour.

+We saw no ghosts, heard no eerie sighs
+No ringing of bells in the distant swell
+Just beautiful sands for miles and miles
+Peaceful, surreal, virgin land each tide
+Were we being mesmerised?